 Shrink Tunnel - A heating element commonly used with shrink wrapping, consisting of a conveyor moving products through a heated area to shrink film.

 Single Wound Shrink Film - A flat shrink film placed on a roll.

-Steam Shrink Tunnel - A form of shrink tunnel using steam to heat the inside of a tunnel.
+Steam Shrink Tunnel - A form of shrink tunnel using steam to heat the tunnel interior.

-Teflon Tape - A PTFE extruded tape with a chemical resistant surface.
-Often placed over sealing wires to reduce film build-up directly on the sealing wire.
+Teflon Tape - A PTFE extruded tape with a chemical-resistant surface.
+Placed over sealing wires and bumpers to reduce film build-up directly on the sealing wire.